 Will Wright was born on January 20, 1960 in Atlanta, Georgia.
-He's the son of William (Bill) Wright, a chemical engineer and owner of Wright Plastics Company, and Beverly Edwards, a community theater actress.
+He's the son of William (Bill) Wright, a chemical engineer and

 When he was nine years old, his father died.
 Seeking the support of her family, Will's mother moved with her children to her hometown of Baton Rouge, Louisiana, where Will lived until he was 18.
 He went through a Houdini phase where he made his own lock picks and thought about becoming a magician.
 Astronaut was also one profession he thought of becoming later.